arcadia-unity/NuGetAssetParser/README.md

 Legal
 -----
-Copyright © 2018 Tims Gardnerand Ramsey Nasser
+Copyright © 2018 Tims Gardner and Ramsey Nasser

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this project except in compliance with the License.
 You may obtain a copy of the License at